africadatahub/adh-cvd-positivity-dash/README.md

 ## Local development

-Install dependencies by running yarn in the folder:
+Install dependencies by running the following in the folder:

 ```
 npm install